jQuery API

 .toggleClass()

-Description: Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the switch argument.
+Description: Add or remove one or more classes from each element in the set of matched elements, depending on either the class's presence or the value of the state argument.

 • version added: 1.0.toggleClass( className )